Analysis | What’s Driving the Boeing vs. Airbus Trade Dispute?

 The U.S.’s original goal was to thwart launch aid financing for the Airbus A350 -- a rival to Chicago-based Boeing’s 787 Dreamliner.
 But Airbus had delivered more than 400 A350 aircraft by January 2021.
 At this point the only real benefit the U.S. can obtain, aside from applying retaliatory tariffs on European exports, is to prevent European launch aid financing for any new Airbus series at non-market rates.
 Both sides say they want to reach a settlement, potentially in the form of a new bilateral aircraft accord.

 The U.K., which was sued by the U.S. both individually and as an EU member, has been subject to 25% U.S. tariffs on key exports like Scotch whisky since 2019.
 In January the U.K. unilaterally dropped its retaliatory duties against the U.S. stemming from the Boeing dispute as a means to reduce trade tensions between the two countries.
-In March the Biden administration reciprocated by suspending its duties on U.K. exports for a period of four months so the U.S. and U.K. can focus on negotiating a “balanced settlement.”
-The U.S. tariffs on EU goods still remain in place.
+In March, the Biden administration reciprocated by suspending its duties on U.K. exports for four months so the U.S. and U.K. can focus on negotiating a “balanced settlement.”
+That move came a day before the U.S. agreement with the EU was announced.

 For more articles like this, please visit us at bloomberg.com